• Skip to primary navigation

 -

 How about tasty and savory cheesecake to pair with pinot noir?
-The cake complements the wine pretty well, and it's also popular.
+The cake goes with the wine pretty well, and it's also popular.

 Hence, you won't feel disappointed when you serve the cheesecake alongside the wine.

 What makes savory cheesecake delicious?
-Cheese, crème fraiche, and cream cheese are the main ingredients besides herbs, spices, and veggies.
+Cheese, crème fraiche, and cream cheese are the main ingredients besides herbs, spices, and veggies - try biscuit or scone-style sides listed in savory scone side ideas for cheese plates alongside it.

 Add one or a few cayenne peppers if you're up for some heat.